-As the tracking of active features is triggered by subsequent events, a special case is that an active feature have not be triggered for a long time.
-For example, a corner feature is detected in noisy events by mistake, and thus it should be discarded promptly.
-To realize it, we assume the active feature should be triggered frequently within a maximum time threshold.
-We periodically delete the active features that have not been updated for more than the maximum time threshold.
-In addition, we also set a minimum time threshold to avoid the feature trajectory collecting a mass of redundant measurements.
-With patch search and time threshold mechanisms, the result frontend can obtain sparse and asynchronous feature tracking.
+Since the active tracker is triggered by asynchronous events, the inactive trackers should be removed promptly.
+To realize it, we assume the active tracker should be triggered frequently within a maximum time threshold.
+We periodically delete active features that have not been updated beyond the maximum time threshold (Line 13-15).
+In addition, we also set a minimum time threshold to avoid the feature trajectory collecting a mass of redundant measurements (Line 9-12).
+With the registration maintenance and time-threshold screening mechanisms, the result front-end can obtain sparse and asynchronous feature tracking.